mxazer/DSSProject1/README.md

 **Two seperate indexed documents**

-The reason for having two separate indexed files was due to some issues faced.
-I had decided early on that the way I wanted the program to answer the questions was to return an already formed english sentence within the texts.
+The reason for having two separate indexed database was due to some issues faced the way I wanted the program to answer the questions was to return an already formed english sentence within the texts.
+This required sentences to be indexed as individual documents.
+The second database containing the six documents was to enable the Term Querying functionality.
 ##4.
 Resources Used

 ```